sandeepcr529/codespy/Readme.md

 Codespy can work only with included files.
 So you will have to include the target source file in the test-cases file.
 The output of codespy can be of 4 types.

+Codecoverage output produces two metrics.

+* 1.Line coverage, which measures the number of executed lines/ total no of lines in that file.
+* 2.Statement Coverage, which measures the number of statements covered/ total no of statements

 Supported formats, html,vim,php and text

 * **html** : writes html files, one for each analyzed file.**IMPORTANT** : Output directory must be set using  **\codespy\Analyzer::$outputdir**.